mychan24/restinginpca/README.md

 	- The original version extracted both levels of singular values from the original data table.
 However, these two levels of singular values should be extracted hierarchically: extract delta for edges -> weight the edge tables -> extract delta for subject -> weight the subject tables

+- 2019.9.25: Contribution fixed

+	- This was only fixed for the HMFA-edgetype (7 and 11) in MuSu_4rows